IonPara/books-store-app-client/README.md

 - [Contact](#contact)

  ## 📑 General Information:
-This repository is the front end of a full stack MERN application.
+This repository is the backend of a full stack MERN application.
 Just Read is a book store app where the user can create an account, search for his/her favorite books, purchase a book and leave a review.
 The app has two types of users, admin and a regular user, the admin can add and remove popular books from the main page.
 The goal of this project is to showcase the ability to build and deploy a full stack application.